Does this test have other names?

 Results are given in milligrams per deciliter (mg/dL).
 In most people, Lp(a) levels

-For most people, higher results mean greater than 30 mg/dL.
+For most people, higher results are greater than 30 mg/dL.
 If your results are high,

 it may mean you have high cholesterol and are at an increased risk for cardiovascular